ttkorhonen/e3pages/docs/kb/guide/articles/11_cookiecutter_recipe.md

 $ pip3 install cookiecutter --user
 ```

-:::{warning}
+:::{note}
-Beware that you will need to have Python 3 as well as *pip* installed on your machine.
+Be aware that you will need to have Python 3 as well as *pip* installed on your machine.
 :::

 :::{tip}